chrisjschreiner/spanish-verb-conjugator/README.md

   <p align="center">
     Conjugate 600+ Spanish verbs into all moods and tenses with this app inspired by my love for languages.
     <br />
-    As a Spanish teacher, I wanted my students to be able to improve their verb conjugation skills.
-All the websites I could find were bloated with annoying ads and were confusing to navigate.
-So I built "Verbzy" - an app where you simply enter a verb, and see all the various verb tenses on one screen.
-Built for various screen sizes, they love being able to use their laptops or their phones.
     <a href="https://spanish-verb-conjugator.onrender.com"><Strong>View Site »</Strong></a>
   </p>
 </div>